dotnet/msbuild/documentation/High-level-overview.md

 We have some extensibilities within MSBuild:
 This includes some built-in tasks: Exec, and Factories.
 Resolvers are just devdiv / dotnet kinda thing
     Discover resolvers on a folder next to MSBuild.
-Mitigation to threats is installing MSBuild to an admin only location.
-No way to specify a custom resolver.
+Mitigation to threats is installing MSBuild to an admin only

 ### Packaging system
 MSBuild interacts with external packages in almost every build.
 However the MSBuild engine does not recognize external packages as third parties, and it also does not handle external dependencies.
 This is done by a packaging system.
 The supported one being NuGet.
 As such, it is NuGet that is responsible for finding the packages, downloading them, and providing the MSBuild engine with a package path for the build.